Company FAQs

 2How do I schedule a FedEx® Pick-Up?

 1. It’s easy!
-Just click on the FedEx Schedule a pick-up button located in the top right corner of our website.
+Just click on the FedEx Schedule a pick-up button located bottom bar of our website.

-Option to drop off at any FedEx/Kinkos location and drop inside at front of the store.
+There is also the option to drop off at any FedEx/Kinkos location and drop off at the front of the store.

 3Can I take the FedEx® package to a FedEx® location?

 Our packages are accepted at FedEx® main facility locations and FedEx® Drop Boxes.
-FedEx® Office locations WILL NOT accept this type of package.
+FedEx® Office locations WILL NOT accept this type of package being handed to an agent at the counter.
+Drop package into drop box only.
 Visit FedEx.com to find a location near you.

 4I am out of FedEx® labels, what can I do?